kubernetes/enhancements/keps/sig-node/4680-add-resource-health-to-pod-status/README.md

 ###### Can the feature be disabled once it has been enabled (i.e. can we roll back the enablement)?

 Yes, with no side effect except of missing the new field in pod status.
+Values written while the feature was enabled will continue to have it and may be wiped on next update request.
+They also may be ignored on reads.
+Re-enablement of the feature will not guarantee to keep the values written before the feature was disabled.

 ###### What happens if we reenable the feature if it was previously rolled back?

 The pod status will be updated again.
+Consistency will not be guaranteed for fields written before the last enablement.

 ###### Are there any tests for feature enablement/disablement?

-Nothing is planned.
+Yes, see in e2e tests section.

 ### Rollout, Upgrade and Rollback Planning